Accreditation of Providers

 Medical Imaging Technologist:

-- Bachelor of Medical Imaging issued by the Christchurch Polytechnic Institute of Technology (CPIT).
+- Bachelor of Medical Imaging issued by the Institute of Canterbury (ARA).

 - Bachelor of Applied Science (Medical Imaging Technology) issued by the Universal College of Learning (UCOL).

 - Bachelor of Health Science (Medical Imaging) issued by the Unitec Institute of Technology (Unitec).